Harold L. Washington

 -- March 16, 2019

-One of our community forums held to interview candidates for elected office; this one, held at Bethel Church, featured candidates for mayor of Chicago.
+One of our community forums held to interview candidates for elected office; this one, held at Bethel Church, featured Chicago's mayoral candidates.

 DSC_0288.jpg)